Tools for local development

 A development environment based on two environments for client / server solutions has already been implemented: development and production.

 For the development environment was mounted on a VPS server (there was no "cloud" as such) and developers agreed to work in a "synchronized".
-The first version controls like CVS and then Subversion were then used.
+The first version controls like CVS and then Subversion were used.

 Today we have tools that allow us to work locally simulating to a large extent the functionalities and restrictions that we will find when our software is in the cloud.

 Here is the list of the main utilities and software that we use for local work.

 - Docker / Docker Compose

 In the same machine, a developer can be working on several projects at the same time.
 Each project has its own software configuration (Python 2 or Python 3, Django 1.11 or Django 2.1, ...).
 To treat this in projects based on Python, VirtualEnv was created.
 Another alternative was to create virtual machines with VMWare or Virtualbox.

 But these solutions were not very flexible.
 Then Docker arrived with his containers to solve this.
 Each container behaves like a light virtual machine where you have an environment completely isolated from the host operating system.

 With docker compose we can define a configuration for each environment so that containers are created and configured quickly and easily.
 It is undoubtedly the premier tool for local work.